erikjandevries/QLearnCatch/README.md

 ## How to run

+To train an agent to play Catch and then play 10 games, run:

 ```
 python qlearn_catch.py
 ```

+You can modify the script `qlearn_catch.py` to save the trained network to a file, or to load a previously saved network instead of training a new network from scratch.

 ## Known issues

-It seems that on a first run the algorithm might not converge to a winning strategy.
+It seems that occasionally the algorithm might not converge to a winning strategy.
 I've noticed in such cases that after about 150 episodes, the loss function consistently returns values of the form 0.##00, 0.##33, 0.##67, but without converging to 0.
-Starting the script with the command above a second time then does converge.
+Starting the script again with the command above then often does converge.
 At present I am still investigating the cause of this problem - if you have any suggestions, please let me know!

 ## Contributors